petersmagnusson/base62/README.md

 log2(64) has 3 as a prime factor.
 But even then, for multiples of 192 up to 4x192, the difference is only one character.

+In fact, for bit lengths that are multiples of 32 (4 bytes), unless the bit length is also evenly divisible by 3 (in other words unless the total amount of data in bits is divisible by 96), then b62 and b64 result in the same encoding lengths for all cases shorter than 352 bits.

 If we look at a larger set of common key sizes (such as 128, 160, 192, 224, 256, 320, 384, and 512) then unless they are a multiple of 192 bits (in the case of this list 192 and 384), encoding lengths are same.